surifirstpin/biplus_documentation/docs/Projects.md

 ## Definition

 A Project is collection of files that describes how database tables are connected to each other and how Bi+ portray those tables.
-Bi+ provides an Integrated Development Environment(IDE) for developing and handling the project files.
+Bi+ provides an Integrated Development Environment (IDE) for developing and handling the project files.

-**Getting Started**
+**Getting Started :**

 ## Create Project